AY2425S2-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The student already exists in the list.
+The student with the same StudentId or Email already exists in the list.

     * 2a1.
 System shows an error message.